canonical/ubuntu-pro-docs/account-setup.rst

 Once again, we recommend adding a secondary user to the portal, to ensure continuity of access: *Administrators* > *Invite an administrator*.

+For information on setting up self-hosted Landscape, refer to :ref:`Understanding Landscape <self-hosted-landscape>`.

 ------------

 If you are having problems accessing the portals, please see :ref:`Portal access problems <portal-access-problems>`.